There are other factors, but researchers say certain genes make drinking a pleasant or unpleasant experience.

 Genes may also play a role in the effectiveness of the drug naltrexone, used to prevent relapse to drinking among people who misuse alcohol.

-The drug has been shown to work in some, but not all, people with alcohol dependence, according to the National Institute of Alcohol Abuse and Alcoholism (NIAAA).
+The drug has been shown to work in some, but not all, people with alcohol dependence, according to the

 The new study also found that several other genes may contribute to risk of alcohol dependence.